austinchun21/RoboND-Kinematics-Project/writeup_template.md

     `wz = pz - (d6+l)*nz`

-Now with the wrist center `(wx,wy,wz)`, the first angle can be easilly calculated, because q1 is simply the angle the arm makes projected to the xy-plane.
+Now with the wrist center `(wx,wy,wz)`, the first angle can be easily calculated, because q1 is simply the angle the arm makes projected to the xy-plane.
 Thus,

 `theta1 = atan2(wy,wx)`

-As for theta2 and theta3, the Project page hints to use the law of cosines.
+As for theta2 and theta3, the Project page instructs to use the law of cosines.
 The derivation of the equations are below.
-The sides of the triangles can be calculated using pythagorean theorem
+The sides of the triangles can be calculated using Pythagorean theorem.

 ![theta23][theta23]

 ##### Inverse Orientation Kinematics
+Instructions to derive the orientation kinematics are shown in Project Section 15.
+Extract the total rotation matrix from the base_link to the gripper in terms of roll-pitch-yaw, along with the correction.

+`Rrpy = Rot(Z, yaw) * Rot(Y, pitch) * Rot(X, roll) * R_corr`

+Which equals

+`R0_6 = R0_1*R1_2*R2_3*R3_4*R4_5*R5_6 = Rrpy`

+Premultiply by inv(R0_3).

+`R3_6 = R3_4*R4_5*R5_6 = inv(R0_3)*Rrpy`

+The right side gives a known numerical value (given the first three angles).
+And the left side can be expressed analytically.
+The LHS was determined using sympy, multiplying out `R3_4*R4_5*R5_6` Thus the equations for theta4, theta5, and theta6 can be extracted, similar to extracting Euler Angles from a rotation matrix.
+(Using atan2() to avoid ambiguous results)
+![theta456][theta456]

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

-And just for fun, another example image:
-![alt text][image3]
+As far as the Forward Kinematics (lines 33-129) and Inverse Kinematics (lines 159-199), the code is a relatively straightforward application of the analysis.

+As recommended, I moved the Forward Kinematics portion out of the main loop, and actually placed in outside the function (as global variables) to avoid redundant calculations within the code.

+In testing the code, the Inverse Kinematics seems to do pretty well.
+There are some instances where the planned path and the actual path vary drastically.
+One possible reason could be ambiguity from using acos() when solving for theta2, theta3 using Law of Cosines.
+But even when the path is drastically different, the robotic arm still successfully brings the can to the destination.
+When the path does vary drastically, the can sometimes collides with other objects (the ground, shelf, garbage can) and the gripper drops the can.
+Also, as mentioned in the Slack, there seems to be a common issue that the gripper either doesn't pick up the can from the shelf, or sometimes it drops the can while mid-path (no collisions).
+Similarly, it seems like using 'Continue' results in more errors compared to using 'Next'.

+Screenshots of succesful pickup
+![DisplayPath][DisplayPath]
+![ReachedTarget][ReachedTarget]
+![DisplayDropOff][DisplayDropOff]
+![ReachedDropOff][ReachedDropOff]